 Blocks of classes and monthly passes are non refundable and non tranferable and are valid for the time limits stated.
 They cannot be extended without prior confirmation by us.
 Where reasonably possible, however, we will always try and extend any passes purchased if you have not been able to attend for reasons beyond your control, such as illness, as long as you let us know as soon as possible.
 Class passes can be shared between two people.
 Please contact us to arrange this.

 The Space and the teachers here do not accept responsibility for lost, stolen or damaged goods whilst on our premises.
 Please look after your own belongings and place them in the storage area provided by the entrance to the studio.

-Please inform the teacher before any class of any injuries, operations, if you are pregnant or have any medical conditions so that they can give appropriate modifications.
+Please inform the teacher before any class of any injuries, recent surgeries, if you are pregnant or have any medical conditions so that they can give appropriate modifications.
 If you have any injuries or medical conditions, we would also recommend checking with a doctor or medical professional for their advise before attending any yoga classes.

 Please ensure that the classes which you book are suitable and check with the Class description for any particular class before booking.
 If you are uncertain as to which class to try, please contact us for advice as to which classes are most suitable.

 Thank you for accepting these terms and conditions which enable us to run our classes as smoothly and efficiently as possible.